 You are never unarmed in Fable II, but no matter what you use, you can't kill the kids.
 Oddly subverted in the intro sequence, in which Lord Lucien shoots dead your sister Rose, who is barely older than you are, and then shoots you with enough force to send you through a window and down a fall you only survive because of your magical heritage.
 Near the game's ending, Lucien will kill your spouse and children, offscreen.

-Unlike its predecessors (see below) where killing a child would give you the very negative child killer rep, Fallout 3 makes children completely unkillable.
-They'll survive mini-nukes undamaged.
-This restricts an Evil player's options in Little Lamplight, a town populated entirely by kids.
+In Fallout 3, this restricts an Evil player's options in Little Lamplight, a town populated entirely by kids.
 While children are invulnerable to harm, a "creative" player will discover that you can enslave some, sell drugs and guns to them, bully them, taunt one to run away from his neglectful mother and the evil solution to the "The Power of Atom" quest (detonating the atomic bomb) will kill the two children living in Megaton.

 It's actually still played straight during "The Power of Atom."
 If you activate the bomb but do not detonate it, leave town, and come back before you finish the quest, you'll find that the two children in Megaton have mysteriously vanished.